-The HP 580-023W is a entry to mid level gaming computer for those who want a no-nonsense way to get a gaming computer capable of playing the latest games without breaking the bank.
+The HP 580-023W is an entry to mid-level gaming computer for those who want a no-nonsense way to get a gaming computer capable of playing the latest games without breaking the bank.
 No tools required, no building custom PCs.
-Just buy, plug in and load up your favourite games.
+Just buy, plug in and load up your favorite games.

 Who Isn’t It For?

 The HP 580-023w is designed to be an off the shelf gaming PC solution.
 It’s a great option for entry to mid-level gaming but it isn’t designed as a hardcore top end gaming machine.
 While you CAN upgrade certain parts of the computer you may struggle if you plan to modify it into a full-blown top end gaming rig.

 If you don’t plan on playing games at all then this computer will obviously still work for you but you could save some money by looking at other non-gaming options such as the Acer Aspire ACKi5 we reviewed recently.